hawkoli1987/Megatron-Bridge/docs/training/peft-config.md

 | `dropout` | `float` | `0.0` | Dropout rate for DoRA layers |

 ## Full Configuration Example
+The following example demonstrates a complete setup for PEFT fine-tuning using LoRA within the Megatron framework.

 ```python
 from megatron.bridge.training.config import (